Redesigning Delivery Hero's Global Loyalty Program

 • Interpreting benefit validity

-One of the most interesting outcomes of the study was that many tasks were successfully completed by Riders without any major issues, signaling the new design proposal is strong.
+One of the most interesting outcomes of the test was that many tasks were successfully completed by Riders without any major issues, signaling the new design proposal is strong.
 But there are still couple of problems worth highlighting to improve:

 Tier progression and included benefits become misleading